Candida o. Monila albicans Anhängsel

 Feelings of frustration, being misunderstood and rejected seem to be part of our life experience.
 To a Candida patient, these feelings are often magnified; life seldom seems to treat the Candida patient fairly.

 In the early childhood experience of the Candida patient, abuse often has been present.
-The experience of sexual, emotional, or physical abuse are indications of a traumatic childhood, in which emotional nourishment,
+The experience of sexual, emotional, or physical abuse are indications of a traumatic childhood, in which emotional nourishment, encouragement in goal-setting, or simply the coherence of a healthily functioning family are absent.

 This fear inducing environment influences one's immune system in a weakening manner, leaving one susceptible for invasion of diseases.
 Ancient medicine practices, such as Acupuncture and Homeopathy,